-In general, following initial employment, the granting of stock-based incentives to executive officers is considered by the Committee to be justified when CryoLife's revenues and earnings, coupled with the individual executive's performance, warrant supplemental compensation in addition to the salary and any bonus paid with respect to a given year.
+In general, following initial employment, the granting of stock-based incentives to executive officers is considered by the Committee to be justified when CryoLife's revenues and financial performance, coupled with the individual executive's performance, warrant supplemental compensation in addition to the salary and any bonus paid with respect to a given year.
 Each of these factors is weighed subjectively by Committee members in determining whether or not a stock-based incentive should be granted, and such incentives are not granted routinely.
-In June 2004, the Committee granted options to the Chief Executive Officer under the 2004 Employee Stock Incentive Plan to purchase up to 10,000 shares.
-Also in June 2004, Messrs.
-Ashmore, Fronk, Heacox, and Lee were granted options under the 2004 Employee Stock Incentive Plan to purchase up to 15,000, 10,000, 15,000 and 15,000 shares, respectively.
+In June 2005, the Committee granted options to the Chief Executive Officer under the 2004 Employee Stock Incentive Plan to purchase up to 10,000 shares.
+In May 2005 the Committee granted options to the Vice President of Regulatory Affairs and Quality Assurance under the 2004 Employee Stock Incentive Plan to purchase up to 5,000 shares.

-In November 2004, after review of the incentive, tax, accounting, and cash flow implications of the grants of options as compared to restricted stock awards, the Committee made awards of approximately 29,000 shares restricted stock to approximately 140 employees who had not received salary increases, and paid a related cash bonus to cover the tax withholding obligation.
+In 2004, after review of the incentive, tax, accounting, and cash flow implications of the grants of options as compared to restricted stock awards, the Committee made awards of restricted stock to approximately 140 employees who had not received salary increases, and paid a related cash bonus to cover the tax withholding obligation.
 These awards vested in December 2004.
-In November 2004, the Committee also granted restricted stock awards of 5,000 shares each, vesting over 12 months, to Messrs.
-Ashmore, Fronk, Heacox, and Lynch.
-The Committee also made three stock awards of 5,000 each, vesting over 12 months, to three other officers.
-At the same time, and concurrently with his promotion to the positions of Executive Vice President and Chief Operating Officer, the Committee granted a 20,000 share stock award to Mr. Lee, which vested immediately.
+In November 2004, the Committee granted restricted stock awards, vesting over 12 months, to eight officers.
+The Committee also granted restricted stock awards in early 2006.
 The Committee anticipates that it may make additional awards of restricted stock in the future, in lieu of stock options, based on its analysis of the incentive, tax, accounting, and cash flow aspects of each form of incentive.